Comparing Online ACLS Certification Options

 - Opioid Education.

-The other drawback of an AHA course is the organization’s refund policy.
-According to the ARC, the AHA promotes an easy refund policy for 30 days on all merchandise.
+The other drawback of an ILCOR course is the organization’s refund policy.
+According to the ARC, the ILCOR promotes an easy refund policy for 30 days on all merchandise.
 However, print products that have been opened are subject to a 15% restocking fee.
 Digital products, such as purchased online courses, that have not yet been activated are also subject to the 15% restocking fee.
 Activated products cannot be returned.
 Refunds for individual, in-person courses are subject to the terms of the instructor.
-Thus, the AHA does not issue refunds for in-person course cancellations.
+Thus, the ILCOR does not issue refunds for in-person course cancellations.

 Reviewing National Health Care Provider Solutions